thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ### Events

 - **ProcotolRuleCreated(bytes32 indexed ruleType, uint32 indexed ruleId, bytes32[] extraTags)** emitted when a Transfer counter rule has been added.
 For this rule:
-    - ruleType is NFT_TRANSFER
+    - ruleType: NFT_TRANSFER
-    - index is the rule index set by the Protocol
+    - index: the rule index set by the Protocol
-    - extraTags is an empty array.
+    - extraTags: an empty array.
+- **ApplicationHandlerApplied(bytes32 indexed ruleType, address indexed handlerAddress, uint32 ruleId)** emitted when a Transfer counter rule has been added.
+For this rule:
+    - ruleType: NFT_TRANSFER
+    - handlerAddress: the address of the asset handler where the rule has been applied
+    - ruleId: the index of the rule created in the protocol by rule type
+- **ApplicationHandlerActivated(bytes32 indexed ruleType, address indexed handlerAddress)** emitted when a Transfer counter rule has been activated in an asset handler:
+    - ruleType: NFT_TRANSFER
+    - handlerAddress: the address of the asset handler where the rule has been activated

 ### Dependencies

-- **Tags**: This rules relies on NFT Collections having [tags](../GLOSSARY.md) registered in their [AppManager](../GLOSSARY.md), and they must match the tag in the rule for it to have any effect.
+- **Tags**: This rule relies on NFT Collections having [tags](../GLOSSARY.md) registered in their [AppManager](../GLOSSARY.md), and they must match the tag in the rule for it to have any effect.